feather-rs/feather/README.md

 A console client based on Feather's core code is also planned, and it may actually be functional at some point in the future.

-### Features
+### "Features"
 - [x] Players can join
 - [x] Players can see MOTD and ping in server list (status ping)
-- [x] Players can see a blandly generated, superflat stone world upon joining
+- [x] Players can see a superflat stone world upon joining
+- [x] Players can see each other in the world and tablist
+- [x] Players can see other players breaking blocks and moving around

 Nothing else works yet.